-Brian is a self-described recovering lawyer, a recognized expert on homeland security issues, a successful entrepreneur, and the President of Sentinel Holdings, LLC.
-He is a frequent speaker and writer on homeland security, constitutional law, and public policy issues, and has published opinion pieces in various publications ranging from the National Interest to the Washington Post.
-He is a member of Gen Next and the Pacific Council on International Policy.
+Brian is a self-described recovering lawyer, a recognized expert on homeland security issues, a successful entrepreneur, applied analytics junkie, and elected official (Board of Directors, Montecito Water District).
+He is a frequent speaker and writer on homeland security, constitutional law, public policy, and baseball analytics issues, and has published opinion pieces in various publications ranging from the Orange County Register to the National Interest to the Washington Post.
+He is a Distinguished Fellow at the Stimson Center.

-Though he still carries a Blackberry and relies on his kids for IT support, this hasn’t stopped him from embarking upon career 4.0 as a blogger.
+Though he still relies on his kids for IT support, this hasn’t stopped Brian from trying his hand at blogging (when he has time).
 He is focused on identifying and solving the biggest challenges facing the United States over the next 25 years so that Generation X+ can break the cycle of generational decline and restore the American Dream.

 Brian grew up in Cincinnati, Ohio and Vienna, Virginia, and received his undergraduate degree from William and Mary, which his mom helped pay for by taking out a second mortgage on the family home.
 He then went on to earn his J.D. from William and Mary, which he paid for using a scholarship and student loans.
 He considers his family’s experience paying for college and graduate school to be a powerful lesson in generational duty, the inverse relationship between debt and choice, and the connection between hard work and opportunity.